Cookies Notice

 (1) Exemption in the contribution for common contingencies (except for TD), Unemployment, Wage Guarantee Fund and professional training, provided for in Art.
 152 of Legislative Royal Decree 8/2015:

-• Applicable during the year 2023 to workers employed by another person or worker-members of cooperatives, who continue to work after reaching the age of 65 if they can prove contributions of 37 years and 6 months or more; or after reaching the age of 66 years and 2 months, if they can prove contributions of less than 37 years and 6 months.
+• Applicable during the year 2024 to workers employed by another person or worker-members of cooperatives, who continue to work after reaching the age of 65 if they have 38 or more years of contributions or 66 years and 6 months when they have less than 38 years of contributions.

 UNEMPLOYMENT COMPANY WORKERS AMOUNT